Diabetes in our region: A persisting clinical and public health challenge

 The data is clear: clinicians in general practice and allied health are central to preventing complications, reducing mortality, and managing the diabetes burden more equitably.

-How Can GPs and Primary Care Teams help:
+How can GPs and Primary Care Teams help:

 Screen early and regularly, particularly in high-risk groups: multicultural groups, Aboriginal, older adults, and low-income populations.